shadowaxe99/ELY-WHITEPAPER/whitepaper/investor_relations.md

 For any investor-related inquiries, please reach out to:

 **Investor Relations Contact:**
-- Name: John Doe
+- Name: Michael Gruen
-- Title: Director of Investor Relations
+- Title: CEO
-- Email: john.doe@elysiuminnovations.com
+- Email: Michael@elysiuminnovations.ai
-- Phone: +1 (123) 456-7890
+- Phone: +1 917-975-7659

 We look forward to engaging with our current and prospective investors as we continue to grow and bring Elysium OS to the forefront of the edtech and gaming industries.